CoderDennis/decorum/notes.md

 - [x] Add `list_of` with shrinking on a list of integers.
 Use "list is sorted" as the property which should shrink to `[1,0]`.

-- [ ] Change `History.shrink_length/1` to remove one item at a time and fix the resulting error.
+- [x] Change `History.shrink_length/1` to remove one item at a time and fix the resulting error and occasional timeout.

+- [x] Keep track of seen histories to avoid trying them again.

+- [ ] Change `History.shrink_length/1` to remove varying sized chunks.

+- [ ] Change `History.shrink_length/1` to remove segments from within the history instead of only at the beginning.

 - [ ] Add support for generating integers larger than the internal representation of the PRNG history which is currently a 32-bit integer.
 This requires consuming more than one value.
 The `next` funciton probably needs a byte_count parameter.